 Gung fu is when you can effectively respond to changes, both expected and unexpected, skillfully and without thinking.
 But the unexpected change doesn't have to come from outside of yourself.
 It can come from inside of yourself also.

-Just being able to step into the river isn't going to help you learn Gong fu.
-You learn Gong Fu by constantly getting in and out of the river and using the time out of the river to look back at what was done while in the river.
+You learn Gong Fu by constantly getting in and out of the river, and using the time out of the river to look back at what was done while in the river.

 Note that the two Chinese symbols that make up the word for Ego in Chinese (at least as far as Google Translate is concerned) could be translated individually as: From 自 Self 我.